adonicristiangerman/adonicristiangerman/README.md

 ### Hello, I'm Adoni Cristian 👋

-- 🌱 I’m currently learning Javascript
+- 🌱 I recently finished a JS course, now on a journie to learn React
 - 💬 Ask me about Web Development
 - 📫 How to reach me: adoni.cristiang@gmail.com
 - ⚡ Fun fact: I live surrounded by water